choralakari/choralakari-archive/others/ai_assisted_poems.md

 Cannot ask for leaving.

 ---
-17. Agony (Incipit: Agony isn't just a word.
+**17\.
+Agony** (Incipit: Agony isn't just a word.
 It's not just a noun.
 It's not just something you check in the dictionary or something you hear about.
 It involves pain.)
 Poetic adaptation of a declamation piece; Meter: 7.6.7.6.D (trochaic)

 Agony is not a word,